 We will also be helping local communities to create village atlases so that everyone in the area can explore the incredible ancient places hidden on our doorsteps.

-Our work will enhance the historical research already being done by Victoria Counties History with new information from five community archaeology fieldwork projects including:
+Our work will enhance the historical research already being done by Victoria Counties History with new information from five community archaeology fieldwork projects including surveys and investigations at:

 We’ll also be engaging with local communities to help develop the skills and confidence to develop their own projects in future.